 The hospital strives to be as cost-effective as possible in delivering the highest standard of care.
 We work closely with patients, their families and insurance companies in determining all payment options available.

 Treatment is individualized, but group attendance is expected of all patients at our facility.
 We offer a variety of therapy groups by different disciplines with topics that have been designed to provide education relevant to recovery.
 Additional evening programming is offered with oversight by a licensed psychologist.

-You will also be meeting with your psychiatrist within 24 hours of your admission.
-A staff from your treatment team will meet with you to conduct an assessment relating to stress, coping and leisure.
+You will also meet with your psychiatrist within 24 hours of your admission, and staff from your treatment team will meet with you to conduct an assessment relating to stress, coping and leisure.

-A physician rounds daily on all patients.
+A physician meets with patients each day.
 The physician is responsible for the medication management on all non-medical issues and consulting with the treatment team regarding your care.
-Like most hospitals, the times that the doctors round vary.
+Like most hospitals, the times that the doctors make their rounds will vary.

 A social worker/therapist will meet with you within 48 hours to initiate your treatment plan and discuss your needs throughout treatment.
-Prior to being discharged from our facility, the therapist will meet with you again to develop a complete discharge plan and review your crisis safety plan.
+Prior to being discharged from our facility, the social worker/therapist will meet with you again to develop a complete discharge plan and review your crisis safety plan.

-The treatment team, which is comprised of the Nursing, Therapy and Activity Therapy staff and led by the admitting physician, makes the determination of your length of stay.
+The multidisciplinary treatment team, which is led by the admitting physician and is comprised of nursing, therapy and activity therapy staff, makes the determination of your length of stay.
 A therapist will assist you in developing a discharge plan that includes follow-up treatment.